1 John 3:19 Commentary

 Criswell favors the interpretation that John is giving a message of comfort - Having exhorted the readers to genuine love (1Jn 3:18), the author states that love provides assurance before God.
 To those who feel inadequate about their Christian commitment, the author says that God is greater than the condemning heart.
 The believer's ultimate foundation of assurance is the character of God.

 John MacArthur - John understood that at times true believers can struggle with their assurance.
 Some of his readers may have been so overwhelmed by the memory of their past sins and awareness of present ones that they found the thought of God’s forgiveness nearly impossible to accept.
 Their overactive consciences, beleaguering them with their own shortcomings, perhaps made it difficult for them to have a settled confidence in their right standing before God.
 So John wrote to encourage those believers and enable them to accurately evaluate their own spiritual condition.
 In so doing, he sought to solidify their conviction, rightly inform their conscience, and strengthen their assurance with a true understanding of their transformation and its evidences.
-(1-3 John- MacArthur New Testament Commentary)
+(See 1-3 John MacArthur New Testament Commentary - Page 143)

 Dwight L. Moody once demonstrated the principle of How God works these things out in our lives like this: "Tell me," he said to his audience, "how can I get the air out of the glass I have in my hand?"
 One man said, "Suck it out with a pump."
 But the evangelist replied, "That would create a vacuum and shatter it."
 Finally after many suggestions, moody picked up a pitcher and quietly filled the glass with water.
 "There," he said, "all the air is now removed."
 He then explained that victory for the child of God does not come by working hard to eliminate sinful habits, but rather by allowing the Holy Spirit to take full possession.

-That we are of the truth (aletheia) (literally - out of the truth) - What does John mean by of the truth?
+That we are of (ex or ek - out of, denotes origin or source of) the truth (aletheia) (literally - out of the truth) - What does John mean by of the truth?
 In simple terms he means that we are truly in heart what we say with our mouths.
 We are authentic Christians.
-We are born of God.
-We possess eternal life in Christ Jesus.
+We are born of (ex or ek) God (1Jn 3:9+, 1Jn 4:7, 5:1, 4, 18).
+And because we are born of God, we now and forever possess eternal life in Christ Jesus.

-Robertson on will assure our heart could be "either we shall persuade our heart or shall assure our heart, because God understands us."
+A T Robertson on will assure (peitho - future tenseour heart (kardia) could be "either we shall persuade our heart or shall assure our heart, because God understands us."

-MacArthur - Believers enjoy an assurance based not only on what Scripture promises to those who believe (Ps.
-4:3; Phil 1:6-note; 2Ti 1:12-note), but, on a practical level, based on the presence of a serving love for fellow believers (cf. 1Jn 3:13–18) and a desire to live in holiness (cf. 1Jn 3:4–12).
+John MacArthur - Believers enjoy an assurance based not only on what Scripture promises to those who believe (Ps.
+4:3; Phil 1:6+; 2Ti 1:12+), but, on a practical level, based on the presence of a serving love for fellow believers (cf. 1Jn 3:13–18) and a desire to live in holiness (cf. 1Jn 3:4–12).
 These qualities, because they come from God, cannot exist in a person who is still unregenerate.
+(See 1-3 John Commentary - Page 144)

 We… will assure (persuade) (3982)(peitho) in the future tense means will persuade, will pacify, will soothe the alarm of our heart.
 Notice that John includes himself ("we… will").
 Thayer has "to tranquilize."
 In Mt.
 28:14 peitho is used to mean "we will win him over."
 In this verse peitho is saying we will win over our heart.
 Peitho means to exhibit confidence and assurance in a situation that might otherwise cause dismay or fear.